Avenida São João: History

-This tribute initially gained informal recognition and was officially recorded starting November 28, 1865, when councilman Malaquias Rogério de Salles Guerra suggested the name "Ladeira de São João."
+This name initially gained informal recognition and was officially recorded starting on November 28, 1865, when councilman Malaquias Rogério de Salles Guerra suggested the name "Ladeira de São João."
 Later, the thoroughfare was transformed into a street and, from 1916 onwards, into Avenida São João.
-Between 1910 and 1937, successive renovations, widenings, and extensions took place.
+Between 1910 and 1937, successive renovations, widenings, and extensions were conducted.

 Some of the widenings occurred during the administrations of Raimundo Duprat (1911–1913) from Libero Badaró Street to Largo de Paiçandu, Washington Luís (1914–1919) from Largo do Paissandu to Júlio de Mesquita Square, and Firmiano Pinto (1920–1925) from Libero Badaró Street to Pyrenees Square (now Marechal Deodoro Square).

-In the early 1970s, a section of Avenida São João was elevated to create the Minhocão.
-Initiated by then-mayor Paulo Maluf, the project aimed to alleviate traffic congestion in the city center and was inaugurated on the 417th anniversary of São Paulo.
+In the early 1970s, a section of Avenida São João was elevated to create the Minhocão highway.
+Initiated by Mayor Paulo Maluf, the project aimed to alleviate traffic congestion in the city center and was inaugurated on the 417th anniversary of São Paulo.
 The heavy and continuous flow of cars, along with increased noise, dirt, and pollution, significantly impacted the areas where the viaduct was constructed, leading to a decline in real estate values in the region.

-In the year 2024, during Mayor Ricardo Nunes' administration, a test event was held on the avenue to include it in the 'Open Streets' program, where major roads in the city of São Paulo are closed to cars, allowing pedestrians to freely walk through the city's streets.
-After the test event, the city government announced that new dates and the continuation of the program on the avenue will be evaluated, together with merchants and residents through public hearings.
+In the year 2024, during Mayor Ricardo Nunes' administration, a pilot program was launched to include the avenue in the 'Open Streets' program to pedestrianize major roads in São Paulo, closing them to automobile traffic and allowing pedestrians to freely walk through the city's streets.
+After the conclusion of the pilot, the city government announced that new dates and the continuation of the program on the avenue will be evaluated, with public hearings to be held for merchants and residents to present feedback.

 Avenida Sao João, one of the most famous in the city, viewed from the Vale do Anhangabaú in São Paulo.